 - Name and version of the browser used

-- Operating systems of your computer
+- Operating system of your computer

 - IP address of the requesting computer

-- Date and time of the server enquiry
+- Time of the server request

 are usually transferred to a Google server in the USA and stored there.